SCHH-Commons/.github/profile/README.md

 ---

+## **Disclaimer**
+SCHH Commons strives to provide accurate and up-to-date tools and resources for the Sun City Hilton Head community.
+However, errors may occur, and users are encouraged to verify critical details independently.
+In particular, AI-generated or augmented content should be carefully scrutinized before being relied upon for important decisions.

+The tools offered through SCHH Commons are not intended to replace information available through official channels, such as the SCHH website.
+Instead, they are provided as conveniences to help users more easily find needed information and engage in conversations that contextualize and enhance the usability of that information.

+---

 ## **Code of Conduct**
 We are committed to maintaining a welcoming and respectful environment for all contributors and users.
 By participating in SCHH Commons, you agree to abide by our [Code of Conduct](https://github.com/schhcommons/.github/blob/main/CODE_OF_CONDUCT.md).